 RPL claimants whose claim for credit is unsuccessful may be permitted one resubmission at the discretion of the Assessor(s).

 9.2 Appeals in relation to unsuccessful claims

-Claimants may request a review of the decisions of the RPL assessment under the University's Complaints and Appeals Process for Applicants, if it is believed they meet the grounds outlined in paragraph 1.6.2 of that document.
+Claimants may request a review of the decisions of the RPL assessment under the University's Appeal Regulations if it is believed they meet the grounds outlined in those regulations.

 Note: